thomasrotchford/CS386-2024-multiPainter/Deliverables/D7_Verification.md

 The users liked the variety of options and buttons to click.
 Many users interacted with the music and found it humorous, and a good fit for the website.
 They all also looked through all the palettes, and there were variations on which palette was the favorite, as it generally was just the User's favorite color.
 Many of the users also loved the free-color palette.

 The only negative data we found, is many users struggle with the click and drag bug, where it sometimes causes a cross to pop up, and it no longer drags.
-This is a minor bug or team has been looking into, but all users recommend removing it
+This is a minor bug that or team has been looking into, but all users recommend removing it

 #### For Task 4

+For the fourth task, all users skimmed the community page for a bit, before eventually settling on a template to draw.
+Many users felt that it was not readily intuitive that you needed to click on images on the community page to access the templates.

+They recommended that it could be useful to have an in-between page that pops up when you click on images in the community page that includes information about the image.
+This page would also include a button which lets you use this as a template

+We also learned that many people wished there were ways to personalize the community page.
+One idea was to develop a way to sort the images by different aspects, such as by relevance or by likes.
+Another idea that our Users were interested in, was a way to have more images per column or have a way where they can manipulate how many columns they would wish to see

+Laslty, all users felt that the search function made sense, but could be improved, to search by more characteristics, as well as we learned of the existence of some bugs we could improve on

 #### For Final Questions